MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 Module design
 #####################

-This page details the processes within *ospgrillage* module.
-In providing the outline of processes, the developers welcome any improvements to its procedures via pull requests.
+This page details the designs decisions of *ospgrillage* module.
+In outlining these processes, the developers welcome any improvements to its procedures via pull requests.
+Also, any issues with each process can be reported by raising an issue in the main repository.

 ====================
 Grillage model
 ====================

-The *ospgrillage* module generates a two-dimensional (2D) grillage model of a bridge deck in OpenSees - see Figure 1.
+The *ospgrillage* module generates a two-dimensional (2D) grillage model of a bridge deck in `OpenSees` - see Figure 1.

 ..  figure:: ../../_images/Figure_1.png
     :align: center